 It is therefore necessary that it is opened by a prime bank (usually by the bank of the buyer).
 It is recommended to confirm it with his own bank.
 Confirmation transfers the risk that the issuing bank fails to meet its commitments to its own bank.

-My DSO Manager, the online debt recovery software
+My DSO Manager, the online credit management software

 My DSO Manager offers a set of powerful features to manage accounts receivable and to improve working capital.

 It includes innovative functionnalities for credit management and cash collection like interactive e-mails including payment solutions, etc.

-The software can be used very quickly with Smart upload module, automatic import by FTP or our connector (Quickbooks, Salesforce...).
+The software can be used very quickly with Smart upload module, automatic import by secured FTP, API or our connectors (Quickbooks, Salesforce...).
 My DSO Manager is used by more than 1,000 companies in 80 countries.
 See more with the online demo.

 Why using the documentary credit?The objective of the documentary credit is to reconcile the conflicting expectations of the seller and the buyer: